Achievable logoAchievable logo

 Feedback

-The plasma membrane is the dynamic boundary that encloses each cell, maintaining its internal environment and mediating interactions with the surroundings.
-Its core consists of phospholipids, forming a bilayer with hydrophilic heads facing outward and hydrophobic tails inward.
+The plasma membrane is the dynamic boundary that surrounds each cell.
+It helps maintain the cell’s internal environment and controls how the cell interacts with its surroundings.
+Its core is made of phospholipids, which form a bilayer with hydrophilic heads facing outward (toward water) and hydrophobic tails facing inward (away from water).

-Embedded steroids, notably cholesterol, enhance membrane fluidity, while small amounts of waxes can provide structural stability.
-According to the fluid mosaic model, proteins float within this lipid framework, acting as channels, transporters, and surface markers.
+Embedded steroids, especially cholesterol, help regulate membrane fluidity, while small amounts of waxes can add structural stability.
+In the fluid mosaic model, proteins move within this lipid framework and function as channels, transporters, and surface markers.

 Detailed diagram of the cell membrane structure